 How an Insurance Agent or Broker Can Help You Sign Up for Obamacare

-Given the flawed and confusing rollout of the new health care marketplaces, getting help from an agent or broker is turning out to be an attractive option for many people.
-Agents and brokers, while grappling with most of the same delays and technical troubles faced by individuals, can make the process easier in several important ways, including:
+Given the technical flaws in many online health care marketplaces, getting help from an agent or broker is an attractive option for many people.
+Agents and brokers, while grappling with most of the same delays and hassles faced by individuals, can make the process easier in several important ways, including:

 - determining whether you qualify for subsidies

 - helping you compare plan prices and coverage details, while explaining any complicated features or terms

 - recommending plans that would be best for you (government assisters are not permitted to suggest specific plans), and

 A qualified broker will have years of experience and expertise, and may be able to help you understand your health coverage options in a way that less experienced navigators cannot.

 Agents or Brokers Will Help You for Free